Supporting our charity of the year: WE Charity

 We chose them as our ‘charity of the year’ and pledged to raise £50,000 ($62,000) to rebuild a community health clinic in rural Kalthana, northern India.
 The clinic — which provides medical care to pregnant women and young children — was in such poor condition that it was unable to be used.

-In order to fulfil our promise, we set up a designated fundraising team of passionate Audley employees from all three of our offices.
+In order to fulfill our promise, we set up a designated fundraising team of passionate Audley employees from all three of our offices.
 Through various activities such as language lessons taught by our country specialists, a raffle with prizes donated from the local community, festive wreath making and many sponsored charity events, we have reached the total of £30,000 ($37,000).

 As our fundraising team wasn’t formed until July 2016, we extended WE’s ‘charity of the year’ status until the end of 2017.
 We then made an initial donation to enable the clinic to be rebuilt as soon as possible.
 Audley’s donation will allow WE staff to bring basic health services and prevention initiatives to Kalthana with a focus on early childhood education, maternal and child health through the coordination of mobile health services, support of the government and the delivery of health education to the community.

 At the end of last year, half of the fundraising team flew to rural Rajasthan to witness the developments on the project.
 We were joined by our founder Craig Burkinshaw, Lyn Hughes from Wanderlust Magazine, Lloyd who set up the community projects on behalf of WE in this part of India and Gabby from the ME to WE arm of the Charity.
 ME to WE is an innovative social enterprise, which gives visitors the opportunity to go on authentic trips to rural areas supported by WE Charity.
 Proceeds from the accommodation go directly to supporting WE projects across India.